 Nobody is prepared to take the following call if there is no available time.
 As a result, clients must begin to queue.
 The queue will not shrink if call volume is constant, and KPIs will be risked.

 Common causes of available time

-Many factors that can result in the available time.
+Many factors can result in the available time.
 However, the following are some of the most common reasons for available time:

 Administrative and workflow inefficiencies

 To eliminate process and workflow inefficiencies, look into poorly managed business and production procedures, wait for approvals and lack available tools to complete given task orders.
 Other reasons could be: